chaldea-center/chaldea-docs/docs/faq.md

 - For UI text

-personal translation, please tell me if any mistake or join the collaboration to improve transtlation.
+personal translation, please tell me if any mistake or join the collaboration to improve translation.

 ## [Feedback](./feedback.md)